mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 I adapted and advanced resources with an aim that they could be used within secondary classrooms to support computing curriculum.
 The facilitation techniques and approach were adapted from those of P2 to facilitate the use of the block coding language .
 Tool use at this stage is also explored in a chapter in a collection on K-12 computing education [@chesterman_game_2023].

+### Methodology -  Back up links to short URL resources

+The short code generator tiny.cc has been used to create more readable links for footnotes and at times in appendices.
+The following list of short codes used allows readers to follow links if the tiny.cc service is deprecated.

 ## Appendix C - Interview data & participant feedback or detailed observations